The Conspiratory

 The sincerity of the witness

 The Solway Firth photograph has endured for one reason above all others: the man who took it does not fit the profile of a hoaxer.
-Jim Templeton was a working firefighter, a respected local historian, and — by every account of those who knew him — a level-headed and truthful man.
+Jim Templeton was a working firefighter, a respected local historian, and, by every account of those who knew him, a level-headed and truthful man.
+That standing as a historian was not just local reputation: he went on to research, write, and publish two photographic histories of his home city, Carlisle: A Photographic Recollection and Old Carlisle, the patient, unglamorous work of someone documenting a place, not inventing a story.
 He did not sell the image, launch a career on it, or embellish it into a lucrative franchise.
 He reported it to the police, cooperated with anyone who asked, and told the same story, in the same steady terms, for the rest of his life.
-When he wrote to the Daily Mailin 2002, nearly four decades on, his words were plain: he had photographed his daughter, and "was shocked when the middle picture came back from Kodak displaying what looks like a spaceman in the background."
+When he wrote to the Daily Mail in 2002, nearly four decades on, his words were plain: he had photographed his daughter, and "was shocked when the middle picture came back from Kodak displaying what looks like a spaceman in the background."

 The single most arresting feature of the case is not the figure itself but Templeton's insistence that he saw no one there.
 A hoaxer would have every reason to keep his story simple; instead Templeton volunteered the one detail that makes the photograph genuinely strange.
 If a person really was standing a few feet behind a five-year-old child on an open marsh, how could her own father, looking directly through his camera at her, fail to notice them?